Understanding Modules

 III.
 Courses at Different Levels

-All students who plan to pursue any module in History must take one of these courses and earn a 60% or higher in the course.
+All students who plan to pursue any module in History must take one of these courses and earn 60% or higher in the course.

-B. 2100-level courses – Open to Students from across the Campus, with no priority given to students in History modules
+B. 2100-Level Courses – Open to students from across the campus, with no priority given to students in History modules

 All students, including those from other departments and faculties at Western, may enroll in 2100-level classes without seeking any form of special permission.
-They are aimed at students who are not enrolled in a History module, but majors, specialization, honours specializations, and minors may take them.
-All History 2100 courses are non-essay courses.
-Students in History major, specialization, or honours specialization should keep in mind that they can count a maximum of 1.0 non-essay course towards their module.
-2100 level classes do not satisfy the Geographic Distribution Requirement.
+They are aimed at students who are not enrolled in a History module, but students in History modules may take them.
+All 2100-level courses are non-essay courses.
+Students in a History major, specialization, or honours specialization should keep in mind that they can count a maximum of 1.0 non-essay courses towards their module.
+2100-level classes do not satisfy the Geographic Distribution Requirement or the Chronological Depth (Pre-1800) Requirement.